HISTORY OF HOLIDAY FRUITCAKE

 Milan has more of a bread loaf consistency confection that is lighter but still includes dried candied fruits.

 Pierino, my favorite Italian restaurant in South Kensington, London, hangs panettone in foil-wrapped packages from cords above the diners as decorations and advertisements.

 Germany’s stollen is a tapered loaf coated with melted butter and dusted with powdered sugar that’s more bread-like in consistency.
 It has been a Dresden delicacy since the 1400s and has its own annual StollenFest.
-It was only after Pope Innocent VIII granted the use of butter in the 1400s, lifting the church regulation, that milk and butter became stollen ingredients.
+Only after Pope Innocent VIII granted the use of butter in the 1400s, lifting the church regulation, that milk and butter become stollen ingredients.
 There are Austrian and Dutch recipes as well.
 I get mine at a local Dutch bakery.

-Black cake in the British Caribbean Islands, a boozy descendant of Britain’s plum pudding where the fruit is soaked in rum for months, or even as long as a year.
+Black cake in the British Caribbean Islands is a boozy descendant of Britain’s plum pudding, where the fruit is soaked in rum for months or even as long as a year.
 Yo ho!

 Poland and Bulgaria have keks, a loaf-shaped sponge cake.

 When I was young, my family enjoyed Romanian cozonak during the holidays and weddings.

 Portugal has its bolo rei, with a single fava bean inside each cake.
 Whoever gets the slice with the bean is supposed to buy the cake next year!

 Vietnam has a fruitcake called banh bo mut, but that’s made for the Lunar New Year.

-Every year, usually on the last Saturday in January — this year, on January 28, 2023 — Manitou Springs had a contest to see who could throw their fruitcakes the farthest and with the greatest accuracy.
+Every year, usually on the first Saturday in January – this year, on January 27, 2024 – Manitou Springs had a contest to see who could throw their fruitcakes the farthest and most accurately.

 People build various projectile machines: catapults, surgical tubing slingshots, pneumatic canons, or just hurl the cakes by hand (you can rent one if you don’t bring your own.)
 To make up for all the lost food, everyone competing has to bring a donation to the local food bank — anything except fruitcake.